 Poultry Equipment Buyer's Guide

 FarmTek offers a wide range of products to make your poultry operation run more smoothly, whether you have backyard chickens or commercial poultry houses.
-From poultry feeders and watering systems, to housing and cages, get everything you need to tend to your flock from chicks to full-grown birds.
+From poultry feeders and watering systems to housing and cages, get everything you need to tend to your flock from chicks to full-grown birds.

 What types of poultry operations exist?

 The poultry industry is made up of a combination of commercial farmers and hobbyists who raise chicks to be either layers or broilers.
 A layer is a chicken that is raised to produce eggs, while a broiler is a chicken raised for its meat.
 Usually, a farm will focus on one of the two types, but may have both.
-While a commercial farm will have tens of thousands of birds, a hobby farmer can have anywhere from a handful of birds to a few thousand.
+While a commercial farm will have tens of thousands of birds, a hobby farmer can have anywhere from a handful of birds to a few dozen.

 What poultry products does FarmTek offer?

 FarmTek's extensive line of poultry products includes feeders, watering systems, housing, transport coops, brooders and egg handling equipment.